xmtp/xmtp-dot-org/src/pages/community.md

 ## Discord

 Chat with the XMTP community.
-Come say 👋, GM, or wagmi!
+Say 👋, join a dev hangout, or get support.

 [Chat with other builders](https://discord.gg/xmtp)